bkuhl/cryptometer/README.md

  1. Duplicate an existing currency section
  2. Update the currency name, symbol and necessary URLs (necessary info about currencies can be found in the [CoinMarketCap.com API](https://api.coinmarketcap.com/v1/ticker/)
  3. Adjust the row numbers, positioning the currency on the list where you'd like to see it.
 This is done by incrementing or decrementing the row number after `*` in the `Y` configuration value (e.g. - the number `4` in `Y=(#TopPadding#+(#RowHeight#*4))`).
 If any numbers have the same rows, they will visually end up in the same space.

+  > If you have more than 5 currencies, you'll need to adjust `BackgroundHeight=160` in the `[Variables]` section of the file to make sure the widget is tall enough.